ovis-hpc/readthedocs/docs/source/publications.rst

  ::
 | Failure Prediction and Resilience in Large-Scale HPC Platforms
-| SC|09 Portland, OR, November 2009.
+| `SC|09 <http://sc09.supercomputing.org/>`_ Portland, OR, November 2009.
 - Exhibit Presentation and Demo

  ::
 | Advanced ParaView Visualization
 | K. Moreland, J. Ahrens, D. DeMarle, D. Thompson, P. Pébay and N. Fabian
-| peer-reviewed tutorial on the use of statistics engines at the IEEE VisWeek 2009, Atlantic City, NJ.
+| peer-reviewed tutorial on the use of statistics engines at the `IEEE VisWeek 2009 <http://vis.computer.org/VisWeek2009>`_, Atlantic City, NJ.
 October 2009.

  ::
 | Data Fusion and Statistical Analysis: Piercing the Darkness of the Black Box -- *Invited Presentation*